-During the financial year ended 31 December 2021, the Company issued 106,920,802 bonus issue of free warrant on basis of one (1) warrant (Warrants B) for every ten (10) existing ordinary share held.
+During the previous financial year end, the Company issued 106,920,802 bonus issue of free warrant on basis of one (1) warrant (Warrants B) for every ten (10) existing ordinary share held.

 The Company executed a Deed Poll constituting the Warrants B and the exercise price of the Warrants B have been fixed at RM0.135 each.
 The Warrants B may be exercised at any time within 3 years commencing on and including the date of issuance and expiring on 17 June 2024.
 Any Warrants B which have not been exercised at date of maturity will lapse and cease to be valid for any purpose.